outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ### Challenge Yourself
 - Limit the requirements you ask for on a job ad to 5 and remove any ‘nice to have’ requirements.
 - Instead of asking for a degree or X years in Y technology, list the behaviours and skills you expect to see.
-- Determine what programming knowledge is essential to the job on day one and can’t be taught or grown.
+- Determine what programming knowledge is essential to the job on day one and can’t be taught or grown with minimal impact on productivity of the team or the individual.
 - Figure out what ‘good’ looks like in the current team and nail down these behaviours you are looking for.
 - Add text to encourage anyone to apply even if they don’t meet the full list of skills.
+- Add text to encourage anyone to apply even if they have had a career break for any reason.
+Even more important now in the wake of the pandemic and the disruption it has placed on people's working lives and security.

 You will find that THIS is your actual job requirements list when looking for in a candidate.